SendiAp/Remaining/README.md

-## I gave my friend 10 puns hoping that one of them would make him laugh.
-Sadly, no pun in ten did.
+## The word queue is ironic.
+It's just q with a bunch of silent letters waiting in line.